CLASS-SZ/class_sz/README.rst

     $ export LD_LIBRARY_PATH

 Note that these prescriptions are system dependent: you may not need them if your path and environment variables are such that gsl and its libraries are well linked.
+If you are tired having to execute these lines each time you run codes in a fresh terminal, just paste them in your bash profile file (the one that ends with .sh).

 FFTLog library
 ------------------------------

 class_sz now requires FFTW3 library, used for the computations of kSZ^2 x LSS power spectra and bispectra.

+If the code complains about the library not being found, just make sure you followed the same installation instruction as you did for gsl.
+Namely, edit the the Makefile with the path to the include files (the ones that end with '.h') -I/path_to_fftw3/fftw3/include/, the path to the library files (the ones that end with .so,.a, .dylib, and so on) -L/path_to_fftw3/fftw3/lib/
+And also make sure you do:

+    $ LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path_to_fftw3/fftw3/lib

+    $ export LD_LIBRARY_PATH

+if the previous modifs were not enough.

 MacOS problem with OpenMP
 ------------------------------